Fuzhou: Tourist attractions

-Historical / cultural
+Cultural

 Sanfang Qixiang (三坊七巷) "Three Lanes and Seven Alleys" is a cluster of ancient residential buildings dating from the late Jin dynasty now features a pedestrian zone with shops along the street.
 Situated at the centre of the city at Gulou District, it is the most popular touristic destination in the city.
 Many buildings were revitalized recently to increase tourism.